spine-tools/Spine-Toolbox/docs/source/project_items.rst

 Tool |tool|
 -----------

 Tool is the heart of a DAG.
-It is usually the actual model to be executed in the toolbox but can be an arbitrary script or executable as well.
+It is usually the actual model to be executed in Spine Toolbox but can be an arbitrary script or executable as well.
 A tool is specified by its :ref:`template <Tool template editor>`.

 View |view|
 -----------

 A View item is meant for inspecting data from multiple sources using the :ref:`data store views <Data store views>`.
 Note that the data is opened in read-only mode so modifications are not possible from the View item.

 .. note::